 Yes!
 For toddler aged children, we suggest a rice-sized blot of fluoride toothpaste, as the naturally-occurring mineral has been shown to strengthen the outer tooth enamel and help prevent cavities.
 As your children grow older, they may need a pea-sized amount.
 Look for toothpaste that contains fluoride or has the American Dental Association Seal of Acceptance.
 Remember, this also benefits you too, so instead of focusing on promises to freshen breath or whiten teeth, choose one that contains the ingredient crucial for strong smiles: fluoride.

 Often kids who brush properly may not floss.
 But flossing is even more important, as this removes the bits of food caught between teeth or along the gum line, which could be out of reach of a toothbrush’s bristles.
 As soon as there are teeth that sit next to each other in the smile, they need to be flossed.
 Move the tape up and down each side of every tooth, and dip slightly below the gum line.
 A floss pick may be easier initially, but as your kids grow floss tape is recommended.
 If you have any questions about keeping smiles healthy, then contact our team today!

 Do You Have Questions About Keeping Smiles Healthy?

 Our team wants to make sure families in our community maintain optimal oral health.
-To learn more about keeping little smiles clean from home, schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn more about keeping little smiles clean from home, by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.